nmarniesse/pomm-filter/README.md

 ## Usage

-The library helps you to create an instance of `PommProject\Foundation\Where` that you could use in every pomm query (see [here](https://github.com/pomm-project/Foundation/blob/master/documentation/foundation.rst#where-the-condition-builder) for further explanation).
+The library helps to create an instance of `PommProject\Foundation\Where` that you could use in every pomm query (see [here](https://github.com/pomm-project/Foundation/blob/master/documentation/foundation.rst#where-the-condition-builder) for further explanation).